npodonnell/super-fast-webserver/README.md

 TODOs
 -----

-* In client sturct, get rid of the 'stage' field and replace with a function pointer to the handler function for the specific stage.
+* In client struct, get rid of the 'stage' field and replace with a function pointer to the appropriate handler function (see client_handlers.c/h).
 This will cut out some branching.
 Document the stages in client.h
 * Finish request parsing
 * Investigate having a worker thread for each CPU
 * Catch slow-running requests and close them (will require a thread)